nhn/tui.calendar/docs/en/apis/tzdate.md

   - `new TZDate(date?: number | string | Date | TZDate)`
   - `new TZDate(year: number, monthIndex: number, day?: number, hours?: number, minutes?: number, seconds?: number, milliseconds?: number)`
 - Parameters
-  - `date` or individual date and time values representing the date and time
+  - `date` or individual date and time components: values representing the date and time

 TZDate can be created with the following parameters.

 1. Without parameters: Without parameters, a TZDate instance with the date and time of creation is created.
 2. UNIX timestamp value
-3. timestamp string
+3. Timestamp string
-4. individual date and time components
+4. Individual date and time components
 5. Date instance
 6. TZDate instance